• Skip to main content

 • 0

 The most important thing any parent or coach can do for our kids is to instill in them a love of the sport.
-It’s a lesson I learned from the Oakland Athletics third-base coach, Mark Kotsay.
+It’s a lesson I learned from the Oakland Athletics Manager, Mark Kotsay.
 Kotsay played 17 years in the Major Leagues and had over 1700 hits.
-He was the MVP of the College World Series, won an Olympic Medal, worked in the Padre’s front office after he retired, and is now coaching for the A’s.
-He’s also a dad and was one of my son’s first little league coaches.
+He was the MVP of the College World Series, won an Olympic Medal, worked in the Padre’s front office after he retired, and has been with the A’s since 2015.
+He’s also a dad and was one of my son’s first Little League coaches.
 I hope he doesn’t get mad at me for writing that we weren’t very good that year.
-But the 6 and 7-year-old boys on that team learned the fundamentals of baseball, formed an incredible bond, and loved every second of that season.
+But the six and 7-year-old boys on that team learned the fundamentals of baseball, formed an incredible bond, and loved every second of that season.
 As a parent, I couldn’t have asked for more.
-I asked Mark to share with us a few of his thoughts on youth baseball.
-Here are his 5 rules.
+I asked Mark to share some of his thoughts on youth baseball with us.
+Here are his five rules.

 kotsay team